getyoti/yoti-node-sdk/README.md

 ```

-Where `yourUserSearchFunction` is a piece of logic in your app that is supposed to find a user, given a userId.
+Where `yourUserSearchFunction` is a piece of logic in your app that is supposed to find a user, given a _Remember Me ID_.
 No matter if the user is a new or an existing one, Yoti will always provide her/his profile, so you don't necessarily need to store it.

 The `profile` object provides a set of attributes corresponding to user attributes.
 Whether the attributes are present or not depends on the settings you have applied to your app on Yoti Dashboard.